 "Now then Mister Marking, you will need to take a few coins with you if you have any.
 It is the custom for a newly promoted Officer to pay for the Mess bill for the evening.
 Do you have a few coins to take?"

 "Yes Mister Grey.
 The boys have always looked after me in that regard."

 Thomas went to his small bag and took out a leather purse that looked to be quite full.
 Searching inside, he finally extracted ten gold ducats and slipped them into a tiny pocket inside the jacket.

 Lying on the bed was a new Officer's sabre.
 Thomas took up his shorter sword that he was far more familiar with and slipped it into the white bandolier as he settled it over his shoulder.
 Thomas took up the unfamiliar pillbox hat.
 It was then he noticed it also carried the new badge.
-Settling it on his head he looked up for Mister Sharpe's approval.
+Settling it on his head he looked up for Mister Grey's approval.

 "You will need to put your waist sash on lad."

 Thomas looked at the plain red sash.
 He ignored it and instead took up his slightly worn red and gold sash and began to place it once again around his waist.
 There were two noticeable, small, dark splotches near the centre.
-Mister Sharpe just shook his head as he watched Thomas replace the official sash with his own.
+Mister Grey just shook his head as he watched Thomas replace the official sash with his own.